 The default GKE on AWS installation creates an AWSCluster with three control plane replicas in the same availability zones.
 The management service places the control planes in a private subnet behind an AWS Network Load Balancer (NLB).
 The management service interacts with the control plane using NLB.

 To create control planes across multiple AWS availability zones, see High availability user clusters.

 Each control plane stores configuration in a local etcd database.
 These databases are replicated and set up in a stacked high availability topology.

 One control plane manages one or more AWSNodePools.

 AWSNodePools function like GKE Node Pools on Google Cloud.
 A node pool is a group of nodes within a cluster that all have the same configuration.
-Node pools use a AWSNodePool specification and can contain one or more nodes.
+Node pools use the AWSNodePool resource and can contain one or more nodes.

 You can troubleshoot your GKE on AWS installation by viewing Kubernetes Events from your AWSCluster and AWSNodePools.
 For more information, see the Troubleshooting guide.